2raj2raj/bitcoin-educational-content/courses/min201/en.md

 ![image](assets/en/50.webp)

 Once the original fan is removed, you will notice that the connectors of the new Noctua fan do not match those of the original fan.
 Indeed, the new fan has 3 wires, including a yellow wire that allows for speed control.
 However, this wire will not be used in this specific case.
 To connect the new fan, it is therefore recommended to use a special adapter.
-However, it is important to note that this adapter can sometimes be difficult to find.
+However, it is essential to note that this adapter can sometimes be challenging to locate.

 ![image](assets/en/51.webp)